 These are really good questions.
 When I graduated from Creighton Law School located in Omaha, Nebraska in 1989, I had a general idea of what it meant to file bankruptcy, but the concept was still a bit fuzzy.
 In fact, although there are a few bankruptcy elective courses that law students can take, nobody comes out of law school as a “bankruptcy attorney.”
 Learning what and how a bankruptcy works is something that you learn after law school.

-So, what does Bill’s bankruptcy mean to Omaha Medical Center, Inc.?
+So, what does Bill’s medical bankruptcy mean to Omaha Medical Center, Inc.?
 It means this:

 Now that we know what the end result or objective of a bankruptcy is (a court order to the creditors to stop collecting forever), the next thing to discuss is how does a person qualify for bankruptcy?
-Are there different types of bankruptcies, what are the qualifications, what are the consequences of bankruptcy and is it a good idea?
+Are there different types of bankruptcies, what are the qualifications, what are the consequences of bankruptcy, and if it is a good idea?

 These answers vary on a lot of factors that only a qualified and experienced bankruptcy attorney can provide.